jsdom/jsdom/Contributing.md

 If you can, then you've almost certainly found a bug in or missing feature of jsdom, and we'd love to have your contribution.
 In that case, move on to:

-**What WHATWG spec covers this potential contribution?**
+**What spec covers this potential contribution?**

 Almost all of our relevant functionality is covered in either the [DOM Living Standard](http://dom.spec.whatwg.org/) or the [HTML Living Standard](http://www.whatwg.org/specs/web-apps/current-work/).
 There are various obsolete W3C specs ("DOM Level 2" etc.) that were never really implemented in browsers, and there is also the "DOM Level 4" W3C fork of the WHATWG DOM Living Standard.
 But we try to stick to the two main WHATWG specs for jsdom these days.

+Other specs might pop up from time to time, especially in regard to CSS stuff.
+In general Mozilla's Servo project provides [good guidance on relavant places to look](https://github.com/servo/servo/wiki/Relevant-spec-links).

 Once you have that nailed down, you'll want to ask:

 **Can I get an official test for this functionality?**

-We ported in some of the tests for the old DOM1 and DOM2 specs, as well as some DOM3 ones that are currently disabled.
-These are sometimes wrong however (given that browsers never really implemented those specs), and we have had to change, add to, or remove them in the past.

-These days the [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests) project has an ever-growing set of tests for the DOM and HTML standards, and is the best place to try to find good tests to adapt.
+These days the [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests) project has an ever-growing set of tests for the web platform.
 We have reasonable support for running these tests directly, although I imagine some of them (e.g. those dependent on the web-platform-tests Python server) won't work.
-See below for details on how to add such tests to the suite.

-If there is no official test covering the functionality you're after, then you can write your own.
-If you're not sure, you can always ask [public-webapps-testsuite@w3.org](mailto:public-webapps-testsuite@w3.org), [like I did](http://lists.w3.org/Archives/Public/public-webapps-testsuite/2012Aug/0001.html), or stop into the #whatwg IRC channel.
-You might want to submit a pull request to the web-platform-tests repo too!
+So ideally, you'll be able to find an official test, and enable it, and then write your feature or bugfix against it.
+In a perfect world where web-platform-tests had 100% coverage, all jsdom testing work would consist of just enabling such tests.
+But often no such test exists, and you'll need to write your own.
+We'll discuss how to do both of these in detail below.

 Next is performance:

 **Does my contribution significantly hinder or improve performance?**

 This project cares about performance.
 There are a number of benchmarks that you can run.
 If you suspect your contribution has an impact on the performance of existing functionality, make sure you run the benchmarks before and after your change so that you can compare.

-And also:
+A related question is:

 **How fast is my new feature in comparison with other DOM implementations?**

-You can run the benchmarks using the native dom implementation of Chrome or Chromium.
+You can run the benchmarks using the native DOM implementation of Chrome.
 A comparison with jsdom will automatically be made for you.
 If your new feature is much slower than the alternative DOM implementation, there might be an unexpected bottleneck somewhere in your change.

+## Contribution Details

+Now that you've got some idea of how contributions to jsdom generally go, let's get down to the actual work you'll be doing while contributing.

-## Running the tests
+### Running the tests

 First you'll want to `npm install`.
 To run all the tests, use `npm test`.